 The UCLA Aortic Center: Comprehensive Management of Aortic Occlusive Disease

-The team approach at UCLA’s Aortic Center ensures that patient’s with aortic occlusive disease can be quickly diagnosed and treated.
-Specialists across medical disciplines, including leading cardiac and vascular surgeons and cardiologists, work together to provide a customized, effective treatment plan for our patients.
+The team approach at UCLA’s Aortic Center ensures that patients with aortic occlusive disease can be quickly diagnosed and treated.
+Specialists across medical disciplines, including leading cardiac and vascular surgeons and cardiologists, work together to provide a customized, effective treatment plan for our patients with a blockage in the aorta.
 Meet our expert team.

 - Modern facilities: LA’s most technologically advanced operating rooms